YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 This decision connects with when hair transplant grafts are secure, but graft anchoring is not the only factor.
 Secure grafts and comfortable skin are not exactly the same thing.
 A graft may be harder to dislodge while the surface skin is still too sensitive for repeated product use.

-If a patient needs to walk briefly outside before that stage, shade, a careful route, and short exposure are better than trying to solve the problem by rubbing sunscreen into fresh grafts.
+If you need to walk briefly outside before that stage, shade, a careful route, and short exposure are better than trying to solve the problem by rubbing sunscreen into fresh grafts.

 The first decision is whether the skin is closed enough for sunscreen, not only how sunny the day is.